zqran/nvim-config/README.md

 # nvim-config

 Things already been configed.

-Just clone this repo to your ~/.config/ directory.
+1. Clone this repo to your ~/.config/ directory.
+2. Launch nvim and run command PlugInstall